7. Publishing & deployment

 https://studio.apollographql.com

-We can see that Launch Sequence section for this specific launch follows the steps we had covered in lesson 4: Schema checks in a supergraph.
+We can see that Launch Sequence section for this specific follows the steps we had covered in lesson 4: Schema checks in a supergraph.
 And this launch completed successfully! 🎉

 Deploying to production